Fibromyalgia Tender Points vs. Widespread Pain: Tracking Both

 You’ve probably tried to explain your pain to someone who doesn’t have fibromyalgia.
 The way it migrates.
-The way it’s everywhere and nowhere at the same time.
+The way it’s everywhere and nowhere at once.
 The way pressing one spot makes your whole body flinch.
-The way the pain that was in your shoulders yesterday has somehow moved to your hips today without explanation.
+The way the pain that was in your shoulders yesterday has somehow moved to your hips today.

 Key Takeaways